 What is transfer learning?

 Transfer learning is a machine learning technique that enables data scientists to benefit from the knowledge gained from a previously used machine learning model for a similar task.
 This learning takes humans’ ability to transfer their knowledge as an example.
 If you learn how to ride a bicycle, you can learn how to drive other two-wheeled vehicles more easily.
 Similarly, a model trained for autonomous driving of cars can be used for autonomous driving of trucks.
 Wikipedia defines transfer learning as follows:

 Transfer learning is a research problem in machine learning that focuses on storing knowledge gained while solving one problem and applying it to a different but related problem.

-This technique is applicable to many machine learning models, including deep learning models like artificial neural networks and reinforcement models.
+This technique applies to many machine learning models, including deep learning models like artificial neural networks and reinforcement models.
 The target is to leverage a pre-trained model’s knowledge while performing a different task.
-For better understanding, here is a figure showing how transfer learning differs from traditional machine learning methods:
+For a better understanding, here is a figure showing how transfer learning differs from traditional machine learning methods:

 How does it work?